-- Friese publishes Edible Iowa, the preeminent publication on local food & farms in the state, which he launched in 2006.
+- Friese published Edible Iowa, the preeminent publication on local food & farms in the state, from 2006-2016.

 - He created a micro-apprenticeship program for The Shelter House, teaching clients there the basic fundamentals needed to gain entry-level employment in the food service industry.

-- For 21 straight years Friese's restaurant has supported the March of Dimes.
-Devotay's efforts there have raised over $100,000 for healthy babies.
+- For 21 straight years Friese's restaurant supported the March of Dimes.
+Devotay's efforts there raised over $100,000 for healthy babies.

 - Friese was a founder of Field to Family, and creator of it's popular annual Culinary Walk.

-- He graduated from Coe College in Cedar Rapids, where he met and married his wife of nearly 30 years, Iowa City native Kim McWane Friese.
-They reared and educated 2 kids, both of whom have remained in Iowa.
+- He graduated from Coe College in Cedar Rapids, where he met and married his wife of over 30 years, Iowa City native Kim McWane Friese.
+They reared and educated 2 kids, both of whom have remain in Iowa.